Kent State Massacre POEM

 These petals will produce no fruit

-Nor or
+Nor beauty or poetry

 Their leaves are pages of the guest registers